-This project of SSOP-II will also provide visibility for the ESCAP Trust Fund for Tsunami Disaster and Climate Preparedness in certain ways:
+As have done in SSOP-I, this project of SSOP-II will also provide visibility for the ESCAP Trust Fund for Tsunami Disaster and Climate Preparedness in certain ways:

-- Since both TC and PTC are regional bodies affiliated to ESCAP, the Project will need to be conducted under the supervision of ESACP DRR. - During the implementation of the project, the activities related to the workshop and training courses are expected to be conducted jointly by TC, PTC and ESCAP. - The Summary Reports and Results from training courses and workshops will be disseminated among Members of TC and PTC via websites with ESCAP logo and mentioning of the ESCAP Trust Fund, following approval from ESCAP.
+- Since both TC and PTC are regional bodies affiliated to ESCAP, the Project will need to be conducted under the supervision of ESCAP DRR. - During the implementation of the project, the activities related to the workshop and training courses are expected to be conducted jointly by TC, PTC and ESCAP. - The Summary Reports and Results from training courses and workshops will be disseminated among Members of TC and PTC via websites with ESCAP logo and mentioning of the ESCAP Trust Fund, following approval from ESCAP. - TC and PTC will communicate the findings of this initiative to ESCAP and other regional bodies at the platform of ESCAP annual sessions and WMO regional cooperation. - The questionnaires, summary reports and upgraded SSOP of the participating nations in events will be reported at TC and PTC Sessions as well as the annual session of ESCAP, also will be uploaded on the websites of TC, PTC, and the benefiting agencies. - The source of funding/name of project will be acknowledged on the Session repots of TC and PTC as well as the website of TC, PTC, and the benefitting agencies.